andreasMazur/geoconv/README.md

 ## Note

-This repository is still in development, is incomplete and might contain bugs.
+This repository is still in development.
 It was tested using **Python 3.10.11**.

 ## Installation
 1. Install **[BLAS](https://netlib.org/blas/#_reference_blas_version_3_10_0)** and **[CBLAS](https://netlib.org/blas/#_cblas)**: